surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 <h3>Multilingual</h3>

-Facebook catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
+The Facebook catalog feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.

 After activating the WPSSO Commerce Manager Catalog Feed XML add-on, see the SSO &gt; Facebook Catalog settings page for your feed URLs.